roman-milk/roman-milk.github.io/phillips-family-curse.md

+===

- ****** The Phillips Family Curse Ch.
-02 ****** byTheTalkMan© "You want to cum, you fucking stud?
+"You want to cum, you fucking stud?
 You think you're so hot you can fire that load wherever you want, even inside your hot grandma's pussy?
 You want to fill up your grandma's fucking cunt with thick, hot cum, don't you?" she asked, her words driving into me.

  "Yes."
 I answered.